Oneflow-Inc/libai/docs/source/tutorials/basics/Build_New_Project_on_LiBai.md

 # Build New Project on LiBai

-Here we provide the basic guide for users to build new projects based on LiBai.
-The advantages of using LiBai to start a new project(such as paper reproduction and finetune task) are as follows:
+Here we provide the basic guide to build new projects based on LiBai.
+The advantages of using LiBai to start a new project (such as paper reproduction and finetune task) are as follows:

-- Avoid redundant work, developers can directly inherit many built-in modules from LiBai.
+- Avoid redundant work.
+Developers can directly inherit many built-in modules from LiBai.
 - Easily reproduce the experiments already run, because LiBai will save the configuration file automatically.
-- Automatically output the useful information during training time, such as remaining training time, current iter, throughput, loss information and current learning rate, etc.
+- Automatically output useful information during training time, such as remaining training time, current iter, throughput, loss information and current learning rate, etc.
 - Set a few config params to enjoy distributed training techniques.

-## Introduce
+## Introduction
-Let's take the [Bert Finetune](https://github.com/Oneflow-Inc/libai/tree/main/projects/QQP) task as an example to introduce LiBai.
+Take the [Bert Finetune](https://github.com/Oneflow-Inc/libai/tree/main/projects/QQP) task as an example to introduce LiBai.

 The complete file structure of the project: